globusonline/provision/doc/quickstart.rst

 	Created new instance: gpi-52d4c9ec

 The ``gp-create`` command doesn't actually deploy the topology, but simply validates that the topology is correct, and creates an entry for it in a database.
-This entry is called an *instance*, you can think of the topology as a specification of what you want to deploy, and the instance as one particular deployment of that topology.
+This entry is called an *instance*.
+You can think of the topology as a specification of what you want to deploy and the instance as one particular deployment of that topology.

 To actually launch this instance, we use the ``gp-start`` command (make sure you use the identifier